gotthardp/lorawan-server/doc/ADR.md

 The ADR request to change these settings is sent to the device only when both **Set ADR** and **Use ADR** are `ON`, when all ADR settings are defined (not null) and when some ADR parameter differs from the last accepted setting.

+If the device does not support (or allow) some of the requested settings, the entire request will fail.
+When a request fails, the requested ADR parameter(s) that caused the failure will be cleared (set to null) and no other parameter will become effective.